shireeshj/blog/_posts/2024-05-05-mastering-multi-tenant-setup-with-rails-background-jobs.md

 <a href="https://www.elitmus.com/blog/technology/mastering-multi-tenant-setup-with-rails-part-1/" target="_blank" style="color: blue;">Part 1</a>

 #### **Quick Recap**
 In the previous blog post, the focus was on delving into the concept of multi-tenancy in software design, with a specific emphasis on managing separate databases for each tenant.
-After exploring three types of multi-tenant application architectures, the post provided a step-by-step guide to setting up a multi-tenant Rails blog application.
-This included configuring databases for each tenant, implementing automatic connection switching in Rails 6, and using Nginx to run multiple databases simultaneously on different ports.
+After exploring three types of multi-tenant application architectures, a step-by-step guide was provided for setting up a multi-tenant Rails blog application.
+This included configuring databases for each tenant, implementing automatic connection switching in Rails 6/7, and using Nginx to run multiple databases simultaneously on different ports.

 #### **Introduction**
 In this blog post, the focus is on background job processing within a multi-tenant Rails environment.
 Specifically, it addresses the challenges of running background jobs across multiple databases and proposes solutions to ensure seamless execution of jobs.

 #### **Sidekiq**
-A popular background job processing library for Ruby.
+First we will setup Sidekiq, A popular background job processing library for Ruby.
 Here's a quick guide on how to set it up:

-1. Add sidekiq( use > 6 version) in Gemfile.
+* Add sidekiq( use > 6 version) in Gemfile.
 Follow <a href="https://github.com/sidekiq/sidekiq/wiki/Getting-Started" target="_blank" style="color:blue;">This Guide</a> for setup.
-2. Create a sidekiq job `rails generate sidekiq:job multi_db_testing`
+* Create a sidekiq job `rails generate sidekiq:job multi_db_testing`

 {% highlight ruby %}
 # app/sidekiq/multi_db_testing_job.rb